Isaiah1001/EfficientNet-Fine-Tuning-Edge-Deployment-Pipeline/README.md

-# EfficientNet Fine-Tuning for Edge Deployment Pipeline
+# EfficientNet Fine-Tuning For Edge Deployment Pipeline

 Industrial visual inspection systems require models that are accurate, fast, and resource-efficient for deployment on edge devices.
 This project develops a deployment-oriented computer vision pipeline that covers data preparation, model selection, fine-tuning a pre-trained EfficientNet on domain-specific data, model compression, and INT8 ONNX deployment.
 It focuses on building a practical and reproducible workflow that balances accuracy, inference latency, and deployment constraints for real-world applications.